Conundrum (Dallas): Reception

 Although the audience had dwindled considerably, with the series ending at #63 for the 1990-91 season, Dallas' final telecast was the second highest rated program of the week.
 "Conundrum" pulled a 22 rating and 38% share of the audience.
 This was Dallas' highest rated episode since the January 23, 1987 episode "Night Visitor".

-The two-part season finale is the 15th most watched television series finale in U.S. history.
-The sharp decline in the soap's audience had been largely attributed to the early 1990s decrease in Friday primetime viewership as Friday nights gradually had become graveyard slots on U.S. television.
+The two-part season finale is the 15th most watched television series finale in American history.
+The sharp decline in the soap's audience had been largely attributed to the early 1990s decrease in Friday primetime viewership as Friday nights gradually had become graveyard slots on American television.
 In 2011, the whole two-part finale was ranked #13 on the TV Guide Network special, TV's Most Unforgettable Finales.